craighuggins/CITS3401_Project-1/README.md

 ### Dimension Tables
-CSV files to populate the dimension tables with data
+CSV files to populate the dimension tables in the Data Warehouse

 ### ETL Data Transformation